The Difference Between a Leader who Coaches & one who Directs

 Conversely, a leader who coaches his or her employees does so “in the trenches,” helping to guide team members to the best solutions by exploring and developing ideas.
-A leaders who coaches will readily admit that their own approach may not be the most effective solution, and consciously works to grow and maximize the skills and talents of team members.
-Coaching provides support, knowledge, and resources, while creating an environment where the leader works alongside team members instead of lording over them.
+A leader who coaches will readily admit that their own approach may not be the most effective solution and consciously works to grow and maximize the skills and talents of team members.
+Coaching provides support, knowledge, and resources while creating an environment where the leader works alongside team members instead of lording over them.

 A true leader knows that only by maximizing the potential of each of his or her team members will the company find its greatest success.
 So how does a great leader provide an environment in which the team achieves long-term success by maximizing potential?

 Here are five tips to help managers coach more and direct less: